Kaushikvr06/Molekule-API-project/README.md

 ## Problem Description

-This project makes use of the freely available RESTful API provided by http://football-data.org to retrieve data relate to football (soccer) in JSON format.
+This project makes use of the freely available RESTful API provided by http://football-data.org to retrieve data related to football (soccer) in JSON format.
 This data is then processed using Python to retrieve the names of the top 5 goalscorers in 3 different competitions/leagues - English Premier League, Spanish League and UEFA Champions League.

 ## Authentication